Workflow rules

 ,sales@

-A keyword in the message body (e.g. “outage”, “urgent”)
+a keyword in the message body (e.g. “outage”, “urgent”);

-A tenant or linked organisation
+a tenant or linked organisation;

 It’s perfect for B2B teams dealing with a huge variety of requests that don’t follow a rigid structure.